vsg-dev/vsgTutorial/2_Foundations/Visitors.md

 ## Traversal under your control

 By design none of the default apply(..) methods provided by vsg::Visitor and vsg::ConstVisitor provide traversal support, the decision on which objects to traverse and how to traverse them is left to visitor subclasses.
-The vsg::Object::traverse(..) method can be used by Visitor subclasses to handle traversal of an objects children when this is required, or Visitor subclasses can implement their own traversal of an objects children.
+The vsg::Object::traverse(..) method can be used by Visitor subclasses to handle traversal of an object's children when this is required, or Visitor subclasses can implement their own traversal of an object's children.

 One of the advantages of giving responsibility to the visitor implementation is you can do operations before and after traversing a subgraph, for instance we use this to increment/decrement an indent as we traverse a graph.
 The following is a snippet from the PrintVisitor example that we'll expand upon later in this section.